Alexander Theroux

 Alexander Louis Theroux (born 1939) is an American novelist and poet.
-He is known for his novel Darconville's Cat (1981), which was selected by Anthony Burgess for his book-length essay Ninety-Nine Novels: The Best in English Since 1939 – A Personal Choice in 1984 and by Larry McCaffery for his 20th Century’s Greatest Hits list.
+He is known for his novel Darconville's Cat (1981), which was selected by Anthony Burgess for his book-length essay Ninety-Nine Novels: The Best in English Since 1939 – A Personal Choice in 1984 and by Larry McCaffery for his 20th Century's Greatest Hits list.

 He was awarded the Lannan Literary Award for Fiction in 1991 and the Clifton Fadiman Medal for Fiction in 2002 by the Mercantile Library in New York City.
-He is the brother of novelist Paul Theroux and writer Peter Theroux as well as the uncle of documentarian Louis Theroux, novelist Marcel Theroux, and actor Justin Theroux.
+He is the brother of novelist Paul Theroux and writer/translator Peter Theroux as well as the uncle of documentarian Louis Theroux, novelist Marcel Theroux, and actor Justin Theroux.

-Life and career

 Early life

 Theroux was born in Medford, Massachusetts, the first son of Catholic parents; his mother, Anne (born Dittami), was Italian American, and his father, Albert Eugene Theroux, was French Canadian.
 His mother was a grammar school teacher and his father was a salesman for the American Leather Oak company.
 Theroux graduated from Medford High School; he attended Boys State in Amherst, Massachusetts, was class president in 1956, and was a starting member of the Medford High School basketball team.

 He entered the Trappist Monastery at St. Joseph's Abbey in Spencer, Massachusetts in 1958, and then the Franciscan Seminary at Callicoon, New York in 1960.
-He earned his bachelor of arts at St. Francis College in 1964.
+He earned his Bachelor of Arts at St. Francis College in 1964.
 He earned a masters of arts in English literature in 1965, and his doctorate in English literature, 1968 at the University of Virginia, where he won the Schubert Playwrighting Fellowship in 1967.
 He belonged to both the Raven Society and the Society of the Purple Shadows.

 He spent a year on a Fulbright Grant in London in 1969.
 He was awarded a Guggenheim Fellowship in 1974.

+Career

+Academic

 He taught at the University of Virginia in 1968 and at Harvard University as Brigg-Copeland Lecturer from 1973 to 1979.
 He was writer-in-residence at Phillips Academy in Andover from 1979 to 1982.
 He taught at the Massachusetts Institute of Technology from 1982 to 1987 and at Yale University from 1987 to 1991.
 He has also lived in England, Estonia, and France.